vishnuptr1/vishnu-s-portfolio/README.md

 This dataset contains information about tweets made by Elon Musk in 2022, including, besides the tweets, its number of likes, retweets and creation date.

-Tweets: original text of the tweet.

-Retweets: number of retweets of the current tweet.

-Likes: number of likes of the current tweet.

-Date: date of creation of the tweet.

-Cleaned_tweets: text of the tweet after removing 'RT', hashtags, hyperlinks, mentions, emojis, leading and trailing whitespaces.

  	**This dataset it's perfect for:**

 -Perform a sentiment analysis based on the text of the tweets.